onnx/onnx-mlir/docs/Dialects/onnx.md

 Currently, it supports transformations from standard format to a NCHWxC/KCNMxCyK layout, or back.
 At this time, only F32 is supported.

-Opertions that transforms data from the same ONNX layout format are considered as a no operation and will be removed.
+Operations that transforms data from the same ONNX layout format are considered as a no operation and will be removed.

 This operation is not part of the standard and was added to assit onnx-mlir.